The Car Crash Presidency

 Now we come to Donald Trump.

-He was never a politicians.
-He was both a Reality TV star and Executive Producer.
+He was never a politician.
+He was both a reality TV star and executive producer.
 This is where he learned his craft - how to ‘catch’ people and hold them.
 And how do you do it?
-By giving them a never- ending Car Crash.
+By giving them a never- ending car crash.

 He didn’t have gunshot wounds or knives to the head.
-Instead he had ‘Mexican rapists and drug dealers’, ‘Muslim terrorists’ and ‘Fake News’ operations like The NY Times or CNN.
-Car Crashes.
+Instead he had ‘Mexican rapists and drug dealers,’ ‘Muslim terrorists’ and ‘fake news’ operations like the NY Times or CNN.
+Car crashes.
 A never- ending parade of car crashes.

 And, before we have even tired of one car crash, he spins out another one.
 He knows his viewers.
 And his ratings have never been higher.